 Working with City Council and the rest of Team Greer, Ed is guiding the City of Greer through a period of unprecedented growth.
-It is the fastest growing city in South Carolina with 64% growth and a population in excess of 20,000 and growing rapidly.
+One of the fastest growing cities in South Carolina, Greer has a population in excess of 27,000 and continues to grow rapidly.
 Through strong leadership and careful planning, the City not only is keeping pace with that growth, but is wisely planning for the future.
 Ed's keen skills have kept the City in a strong financial position while building for the future.

 His watch includes the construction of a $23 million Municipal Complex to meet the needs of a growing community.
 It includes a 37,188-square-foot Police and Municipal Court Complex, a 34,467-square foot City Hall Complex, and Greer City Park to increase the recreational and entertainment offerings for the community.
 During his tenure, Greer's historic downtown area known as Greer Station has enjoyed a rebirth with world-class restaurants, quaint retail outlets, and vendors offering outstanding personal and professional services.

 He served as chair of the Partnership for Tomorrow's Greer Community Master Plan committee that worked with the Greater Greer Community on a plan that will create a more livable community by enhancing cultural activities and establishing an environment for growth and development opportunities.

 Ed's background and education prepared him well for his career of service and leadership.